 Staying active is crucial for your recovery, but it requires balance.
 Engage in gentle physical activities to maintain circulation and support healing.
 Walking is particularly beneficial in this phase.

-- Take short, frequent walks
+- Taking short, frequent walks

-- Perform light stretching exercises
+- Performing light stretching exercises

-- Avoid standing for prolonged periods
+- Avoiding standing for prolonged periods

 Follow your doctor’s advice on when to resume more strenuous activities.
 Typically, heavy lifting and intense exercise should be avoided in the first week.